 - Genre Shift: The game has three wildly different genres: Text-based civ building, Roguelike and a sort of Shoot 'Em Up.

 - Hermit Guru: The wanderer in the old cabin, the former leader of your expedition.
 From the description and his sorrowful words, it's highly likely he's the protagonist of each previous session.
 This was more obvious in the game's first version, which after completion reset right back to the dark room.
 The game's prequel explains the former leader in more depth.
 It's probably not you, especially since Amir says you are also female in Secrets.

 - I'm a Humanitarian: You can set up traps in the woods to catch creatures.
 The fact that you can find cloth from the traps alongside meat and teeth would point toward the conclusion that you and your village have no need to separate animal flesh from human or wanderer flesh.
 The spoils from your Dusty Trail kills can also point that way.

 - Item Crafting

 - Magikarp Power: Your fists.
-As first they're the weakest weapon in the game.
-Use them in battle enough times, and...they'll become as strong as the second-weakest weapon in the game.
-However, if you persist, they'll eventually become stronger than any other weapon and will have a slower cooldown time as well; see Boring, but Practical, above.
+At first they're the weakest weapon in the game.
+Use them in battle enough times, and... they'll become as strong as the second-weakest weapon in the game.
+However, if you persist, they'll eventually become stronger than any other weapon and will have a faster cooldown time as well; see Boring, but Practical, above.

 - The Master: A guest who teaches you several skills in combat.